learn-co-curriculum/dsc-dealing-missing-data/README.md

 #### Dropping rows

-In the above example, dropping all rows that contain a null value would be a very bad idea, because we would 3/4 of our data!
+In the above example, dropping all rows that contain a null value would be a very bad idea, because we would lose 3/4 of our data!
 Dropping rows makes more sense when the proportion of rows with missing values is very small compared to the size of the overall dataset -- it's okay to just throw out the missing values as long as it's not too many observations.
 There's no hard rule for exactly how many missing values is the right amount to throw out, and will vary project by project.
 Think critically, and use your best judgment!

 To drop all rows containing missing values in a DataFrame, use `dataframe.dropna()`.
 Note that this returns a copy of the dataframe with the rows in question dropped -- however, you can mutate the DataFrame in place by passing in `inplace=True` as a parameter to the method call.